Gill Ton Helps India Crush New Zealand To Clinch T20 Series - UrduPoint

 The huge victory was India's biggest ever in T20 internationals and the biggest margin by runs in a match played between two Test-playing nations.

-Gill, who hit a match-winning Test ton in Bangladesh in December and then his maiden ODI double hundred in January, had scored just 76 runs in his previous five T20s since making his debut last month against Sri Lanka.

-"I was backing myself to get the big ones even in one-days and T20s, unfortunately it don't happen for me in the Sri Lanka series," said the 23-year-old Gill.

-Asked about the demands of playing all three formats, Gill said: "When you are representing your country, I don't think there is any kind of fatigue.
-I always wanted to play for India and being fortunate enough to play all the three formats, it is a blessing."
-India elected to bat first on a batting-friendly pitch and Gill continued his magnificent run of form -- hitting 12 fours and seven sixes.
+India elected to bat first on a batting-friendly pitch and Gill continued his magnificent run of form -- hitting 12 fours and seven sixes in his 63-ball innings.

-He had also put the New Zealand bowling to the sword by scoring 360 runs in the preceding ODIs -- the joint-most in a bilateral three-match series.
+He had also put the New Zealand bowling to the sword with a double hundred and a ton during the ODI series.

 Off-spinner Michael Bracewell struck early as he trapped Ishan Kishan lbw for one in the second over of the innings.